BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 such as whether your treatment and control groups have identifiably different expression patterns, as well as the identification of outliers that may need to be dropped before proceeding with the analysis.
-For example, if a sample_id has too few cells in it, has a large distance on the MDS plot from all the other sample_id’s, and/or has a highly divergent marker expression pattern on the heatmap/smoothed histogram plots, you might consider dropping it from the analysis.
+For example, you might consider dropping a sample / ROI (as in, a unique sample_id) from the analysis if it has too few cells in it, is distant on the MDS plot from all the other sample_id’s, and/or has a highly divergent marker expression pattern on the heatmap/smoothed histogram plots.

 These plots can also give you a indication of whether batch correction might be needed, such if the samples in your patient_id clusters tightly